Venafi/vssh-cli/.github/README.md

   Configuration profile 'default' was successfully saved.
 ```

 2. Enroll an SSH certificate for interactive logins.
-Before you perform the step below you need to complete the [prerequisites to use vSSH CLI with Venafi SSH Protect](../../../wiki/Prerequisites-to-use-vSSH-CLI-with-Venafi-SSH-Protect)
+Before you perform the step below you need to complete the [prerequisites to use vSSH CLI with SSH Manager for Machines](../../../wiki/Prerequisites-to-use-vSSH-CLI-with-Venafi-SSH-Protect)
 ```bash
 user@workstation:~$ vssh login
   Logging in as alice...